-Did you know that when exclusively breastfeeding you can burn up to around 2000KJ per day?
+Did you know that you can burn around 2000KJ a day when excusively breastfeeding?

 You’re probably thinking… hmmm what has this got to do with maternity clothing?

 What we put on the outside of our body when pregnant and breastfeeding tends to get a lot of focus from mums and mums-to-be however; what we put inside our body is much more important, yet often overlooked.
 If you feel great, it instantly helps the way you look (just ask any mum whose spent half the night up with a teething baby and hasn’t had a coffee yet…amiright?).
 We want you to wear your Borne Too clothing and shine from the inside out!

 Mums really are the definition of selfless.
 Baking a baby, then breastfeeding depletes a lot of a mothers natural stores.
 We literally give everything we have to our children (physically and emotionally!).
 Back to back pregnancies (within 2 years) combined with breastfeeding are especially taxing on the female body so it is important to make sure that you try to give back to your body what it is giving to your babies.

 We chatted to Occupational Therapist and holistic wellness guru, Sophie from Happy, Well and Fed about her top foods for mummies.

 1. Plant-based whole foods